Outer Temple Chambers - True Picture

 Mini-pupillages

-We run two mini-pupillage weeks yearly (early July and early December).
+We run two mini-pupillages a year which run over a three-day period.
+In late June/early July (through bridging the bar) and early December.
 Our mini-pupillages are not assessed.
 Further details on our website.

 Funding/awards